zlehmann/css-manifests-lab-v-000/README.md

 Then they should do the same (2 new CSS files, 1 from the application manifest too so that they know CSS files don't need to be unique to one manifest vs the other) for the admin manifest and admin layout.

 the admin layout should also stylesheet_link_tag another random CSS file that isn't in the manifest but is in app/assets so they know how to include a non manifested CSS file.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/css-manifests-lab' title='CSS Manifests Lab'>CSS Manifests Lab</a> on Learn.co and start learning to code for free.</p>